Indonesia Open: Lakshya Sen bows down to compatriot HS Prannoy | Sports-Games

 - Indonesia

-World No 8 Lakshya Sen crashed out of the Indonesia Open after losing to compatriot HS Prannoy in an all-India second-round clash here on Wednesday.
+World No. 8 Lakshya Sen crashed out of the Indonesia Open badminton tournament after losing to compatriot HS Prannoy in an all-India second-round clash here on Wednesday.

-Sen, who is in a red hot form, clinched his first-ever Super 500 title this year.
-The 20-year-old reached the finals of the prestigious All England Open and was also part of the Indian's men team that lifted the historic Thomas Cup crown.
+Sen, who is in red hot form, clinched his first-ever Super 500 title this year.
+The 20-year-old reached the finals of the prestigious All England Championships and was also part of the Indian men's team that lifted the historic Thomas Cup crown.
 Interestingly, this was Prannoy's first-ever win against Sen out of their three head-to-head meetings so far.

-In the doubles action, the duo of M.R.
-Arjun and Dhruv Kapila opened their account with a win as they got the better of the higher-ranked Japanese pair of Kelichiro Matsui and Yoshinori Takeuchi 27-25, 18-25, 21-19.
+In the doubles action, the duo of M R Arjun and Dhruv Kapila opened their account with a win, getting the better of the higher-ranked Japanese pair of Kelichiro Matsui and Yoshinori Takeuchi 27-25 18-25 21-19.

-However, it was curtains for the women's pairing of Ashwini Bhat and Shikha Gautam as it lost 9-21, 10-21 to its Chinese counterpart Zhang Shu Xian and Zheng Yu in just 28 minutes.
+However, it was curtains for the women's duo of Ashwini Bhat and Shikha Gautam as it lost 9-21 10-21 to China's Zhang Shu Xian and Zheng Yu in just 28 minutes.

-The campaign also ended for another women's pairing of Haritha M Harinarayan and Ashna Noy as the duo also faced straight games defeat against their strong South Korean counterparts of Jeong Na Eun and Kim Hye Jeong.
-In the Sen versus Prannoy game, the former was in no match in front of uber-aggressive Prannoy, who despite trailing 3-6 at one point, made a strong comeback, courtesy of some good shots.
-The 29-year-old eventually extended his lead to 21-10 and pocketed the first game.
+The campaign also ended for another women's pairing of Haritha M Harinarayan and Ashna Noy as the duo also suffered a straight-game defeat against South Korea's Jeong Na Eun and Kim Hye Jeong.
+In the Sen versus Prannoy game, the former was in no match in front of over-aggressive Prannoy, who despite trailing 3-6 at one point, made a strong comeback, courtesy of some good shots.
+The 29-year-old eventually extended his lead to 21-10 and pocketed the first game easily.
 In the second game, Prannoy continued from where he left off and took a massive 11-3 lead.

 Trailing, Sen was expected to make a comeback, but Prannoy's unplayable cross-court smashes made it a difficult affair for the former.